DFE-Digital/get-help-with-tech/app/views/devices_guidance/preparing_microsoft_windows_laptops_and_tablets.md

 It is possible to install some software on the devices without resetting them, but anything you try to install yourself may be lost when the device checks in with the MDM, which happens at regular intervals.

-Find out [how to access support](/devices/support-and-maintenance) if you need help setting up your own mobile device management.

-### Who can request passwords and programs to reset devices
+### Who can request local admin and BIOS passwords to reset devices

-Local admin passwords are needed to reset devices and install new software.
-An executable program is required to unlock BIOS settings.
+Local admin and BIOS passwords are needed to reset devices to factory default settings and install new software.

+For security, only the following people can view this information:

+* a key contact (the person that completed your device forecast for devices delivered between May and August)
+* a technical contact (nominated when the devices were ordered between May and August)
+* a support contact (someone given access to the Support Portal by your key contact)
+* anyone authorised to [order laptops and tablets](https://www.gov.uk/guidance/get-laptops-and-tablets-for-children-who-cannot-attend-school-due-to-coronavirus-covid-19) for disadvantaged children requiring access to remote education due to shielding or local coronavirus (COVID-19) restrictions

-For security, only someone nominated as a technical contact for the device order can request this information.
-The local authority or trust is responsible for keeping this information secure when sharing it with colleagues who are preparing devices for children and young people.
+Your local authority, trust or school is responsible for keeping this information secure when sharing it with colleagues who are preparing devices for children and young people.

-Please see step 1 in the  section below to find out how to make a request.
+To log in to the [Support Portal](https://computacenterprod.service-now.com/dfe) for the first time, enter your email address and click ‘forgotten password’.
+If you’re authorised to access the support portal, you’ll receive an email with instructions on how to set up a password.

-If you’re unsure who your technical contact is, please email [COVID.TECHNOLOGY@education.gov.uk](mailto:COVID.TECHNOLOGY@education.gov.uk) and include the name of the school, local authority or trust that ordered the devices.
+If you do not have access to the portal but think you should, please email COVID.TECHNOLOGY@education.gov.uk(mailto:COVID.TECHNOLOGY@education.gov.uk) and include the name of the school, local authority or trust that ordered the devices.

+### How to get local admin and BIOS passwords

+1. Log in to the [Computacenter Support Portal](https://computacenterprod.service-now.com/dfe)

+2. Click on the ‘How do I?’ section

+3. Select the ‘Get local admin and BIOS passwords for Microsoft Windows laptops and tablets’ guide and follow the instructions

 ### How to reset Microsoft devices so you can add your own software and settings